 Sophomores: Physical Education I (½ credit)

-Seniors: Weight Training & Conditioning, Athletic Training, Senior Physical Education
+Seniors: Weight Training & Conditioning (1/2 credit), Athletic Training, Senior Physical Education, Athletic Training (1 credit)

 Chairperson: Mr. Marty McGinty

-Instructors: Mr. Travis Williams, Mr. Barry Stitz ’87, Mr. Brendan Ireton, Mr. Daniel Kelly
+Instructors: Mr. Travis Williams, Mr. Daniel Kelly, Mr. Demonya Womack

 Science Department